CrossCall-Protocol/demo-contracts/README.md

 0xb61d27f6000000000000000000000000[target][amount]0000000000000000000000000000000000000000000000000000000000000000000600000000000000000000000000000000000000000000000000000000000000000
 ```

-We require to complete the tx circuit and refund the executor (bundler/ solver) of the bridge, the transaction must execute through account abstraction with the Luban paymaster
+We require to complete the tx circuit and refund the executor (bundler/ solver) of the bridge, the transaction must execute through account abstraction with the CrossCall paymaster

 ## Deployments: